 Ocean Beach Dog Beach

-If you’ve spent time in San Diego, you’re more than likely familiar with Ocean Beach, but you may not know that Ocean Beach also has its very own dog beach.
-At its Northernmost point, past the bike path, and as it reaches the mouth of the San Diego River, this is where you will find a long sandy spit that is perfect for a day in the sun with your furry best friend.
+If you’ve been to San Diego, you probably know Ocean Beach, but you may not know that it also has a designated Dog Beach.
+At the northernmost point, past the bike path and near the San Diego River, you’ll find a long sandy spit perfect for a sunny day with your furry friend.

 You’ll find parking for this dog beach on the western end of West Point Loma Blvd.
 Just don’t forget your doggy bags in the car!